-See the attached Internet-Draft, Sections 2-4, for a complete specification of OCB; and see Section 3 for parameter definitions and named parameter sets.
+See the attached RFC, Sections 2-4, for a complete specification of OCB.
+See Section 3 for parameter definitions and named parameter sets.
 There are only two parameters in OCB, defining which authenticator length and which block cipher is used.